pauloba/tamapy/README.md

 # What is Tamapy
-This repo hold the python code for my take on a virtual pet lightly based on Tamagotchi, but with less functions.
+This repo holds the python code for my take on a virtual pet based on Tamagotchi, but simpler.

-This is a "play around with python" personal project, do not expect a fun tamagotchi or super advanced options.
+This is a "play around with python" personal project, do not expect super advanced options.

 If you want to play with a real Tamagotchi you can buy one, since they survived through the 90s to our days and are still available for purchase!